-The Casper College Annual Campus Security and Fire Safety Report, includes crime and fire statistics for 2015, 2016, and 2017.
+The Casper College Annual Campus Security and Fire Safety Report, includes crime and fire statistics for 2019, 2020 and 2021.
 This report contains information on the resources and services available to you as a student or employee of Casper College.
 It also contains statistics about crimes reported on or around our campus, as well as fire safety information and statistics.
 We strive to make our campus as safe as possible, but it is up to all of us to assure this happens by being aware of policies and reporting potential problems as soon as possible.

 We have campus security officers on campus 24 hours a day 7 days per week.
-They can be reached on campus by dialing extension 2688, or off campus at 268-2688.
+They can be reached on campus by dialing extension 2688, or off campus at (307) 268-2688.
 For immediate threats call 911.

-If you have any questions regarding the contents of this report or questions regarding safety, please direct your questions to the Safety and Security Coordinator, Lori Abrams, at (307) 268-2672, or myself at (307) 268-2210.
+If you have any questions regarding the contents of this report or questions regarding safety, please direct your questions to the Director of Campus Security, John Becker at (307) 268-2672, or myself at (307) 268-2210.